nRF24/CircuitPython_nRF24L01/docs/troubleshooting.rst

 The nRF24L01 has 3 key features.

-1. `auto_ack` feature provides transmission verification by using the RX nRF24L01 to automatically and immediatedly send an acknowledgment (ACK) packet in response to received payloads. `auto_ack` does not require :attr:`~circuitpython_nrf24l01.rf24.RF24.dynamic_payloads` to be enabled.
+1. `auto_ack` feature provides transmission verification by using the RX nRF24L01 to automatically and immediately send an acknowledgment (ACK) packet in response to received payloads. `auto_ack` does not require :attr:`~circuitpython_nrf24l01.rf24.RF24.dynamic_payloads` to be enabled.